-The strategy of the company for 2015 is twofold, to: (1) remain sustainable by reducing costs and selling assets; and (2) seek to acquire new properties and targets while the market remains weak.
+The strategy of the company for 2015 is twofold, to: (1) remain sustainable by reducing costs and selling non-core assets; and (2) seek to acquire new properties and targets while the market remains weak.
 The Company has received payments in cash and shares from the sale of assets, which has meant that we have not had to issue new shares to finance our activities.
 While this remains a challenge, we intend to continue to prefer to squeeze our existing portfolio rather than undertake a dilutive equity financing.
 Our team is now reduced to a core group focused on new business, primarily in Brazil and Peru, though we remain opportunistic in Colombia and Chile.
 It is hard to stake new ground in Brazil right now pending finalization of the proposed new mining laws, though we continue to look at acquisition opportunities.
-In Peru, quite a lot of ground is being dropped, as companies have had to reduce their exploration budgets and we hope to be able to register new properties claims there in the coming months.
+In Peru, we expect ground to be dropped, as companies reduce their exploration budgets and we hope to be able to register new property claims there in the coming months.